RalphHightower/blog/_posts/2025/04/2025-04-06-EpsteinSurvivorDiesBySuicide.md

 “She was the light that lifted so many survivors,” her family said.

-If you or someone you know is in crisis, call or text <a href="tel:+1988">988</a> to reach the Suicide and Crisis Lifeline or chat live at [988lifeline.org](https://988lifeline.org/).
+If you or someone you know is in crisis, call or text [988](tel:988) to reach the Suicide and Crisis Lifeline or chat live at [988lifeline.org](https://988lifeline.org/).
 You can also visit [SpeakingOfSuicide.com/resources](https://SpeakingOfSuicide.com/resources) for additional support.

 Clarissa-Jan Lim is a breaking/trending news blogger for MSNBC Digital.
 She was previously a senior reporter and editor at BuzzFeed News.